USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

 1. **Login to Atlas Open OnDemand** at [https://atlas-ood.hpc.msstate.edu/](https://atlas-ood.hpc.msstate.edu/).
 For more information on SCINet login procedures, see the [SCINet access user guide](https://scinet.usda.gov/guides/access/login).

-1. **Copy the Session 3 material from the workshop project space to your temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Atlas Shell Access'.
-If you are comfortable ssh-ing in instead from, e.g., terminal or powershell, feel free to do so.

-    **If you participated in Session 2 already, you only need to make a copy of the Session 3 folder in your workshop folder then proceed to Step 4:**

-    ```bash
-    cd /90daydata/shared/firstname.lastname
-    cp -r /project/geospatialworkshop/session_3-dl_rastervision/ .
-    ```

-    **If you DID NOT participate in Session 2, please follow these steps:**

-    To create your temporary workshop folder, run these commands after replacing *firstname.lastname* with your actual SCINet username:

-    ```bash
-    cd /90daydata/shared
-    mkdir firstname.lastname
-    cd firstname.lastname
-    ```

-    Create a symbolic link to your new folder from your home directory (replace *firstname.lastname* with your actual SCINet username).
-You will then have a shortcut called `my_geoworkshop` in your home directory that points to your workshop folder.
-This is done so you can access your workshop files from JupyterLab:

-    ```bash
-    ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop
-    ```

-    Make a copy of the Session 3 folder in your new workshop folder:

-    ```bash
-    cp -r /project/geospatialworkshop/session_3-dl_rastervision/ .
-    ```

-1. **Setup kernel for JupyterLab.** In the workshop project space, there is a `workshop_venv` virtual environment for the packages we will be using during the workshop tutorials.
-You will create a kernel called *grwg_workshop* to access from JupyterLab.

-    To create a new kernelspec from the virtual environment:

-    ```bash
-    # Move to A100 node first????
-    source /project/geospatialworkshop/workshop_venv/bin/activate
-    ipython kernel install --name "grwg_workshop" --user
-    cp /project/geospatialworkshop/grwg_workshop.json ~/.local/shared/jupyter/kernels/grwg_workshop/kernel.json
-    ```

 1. **Launch a Jupyter-A100 session.** Under the *Interactive Apps* menu, select *Jupyter-A100*.
 Specify the following input values on the page:

     * Python Version: 3.10.8